uperl/Test2-Tools-PerlTidy/README.md

 # DESCRIPTION

 This module lets you test your code for tidiness.
-It is more or less a drop in replacement for [Test::PerlTidy](https://metacpan.org/pod/Test::PerlTidy), exclude that it is implemented using [Test2::API](https://metacpan.org/pod/Test2::API), and it handles
+It is more or less a drop in replacement for [Test::PerlTidy](https://metacpan.org/pod/Test::PerlTidy), except that it is implemented using [Test2::API](https://metacpan.org/pod/Test2::API), and it handles
-UTF-8 (a common encoding for Perl source code) better.
+UTF-8 (a common encoding for Perl source code) better, and works on windows.

 # FUNCTIONS

+## run\_tests

+    run_tests %args;

+Test all perl files for tidiness.
+Options:

+- exclude

+    `run_tests` will look for files to test under the current directory recursively.  by default it will exclude files in the `./blib/` directory.
+Set `exclude` to a list reference to exclusion criteria if you need to exclude additional files.
+Strings are assumed to be path prefixes and regular expressions can be used to match any part of the file path name.

+    Note that unlike [Test::PerlTidy](https://metacpan.org/pod/Test::PerlTidy), this module does NOT use [File::Spec](https://metacpan.org/pod/File::Spec)`->canonpath` before matching is attempted, because that breaks this module on windows.
+Instead [Path::Tiny](https://metacpan.org/pod/Path::Tiny) is used which gives consistent results on both
+    UNIX and Windows.

+- path

+    Set `path` to the path of the top-level directory that contains the files to be tested.
+Defaults to `.`.

+- perltidyrc

+    By default the usual locations for the **perltidy** file will be searched.
+You can use this to override a specific tidy file.

+- mute

+    Off by default, silence diagnostics.

 ## is\_file\_tidy